 Arqit Limited, a company limited by shares incorporated in England, is a wholly-owned subsidiary of the Company and is the Company's primary operating subsidiary.
-Arqit Limited has five wholly-owned subsidiaries: Arqit Inc., a Delaware corporation, Arqit LLC, a Delaware limited liability company, Arqit Italia S.R.L., an entity organized in Italy, Arqit Quantum PTY Ltd, an entity organized in Australia and Arqit Quantum (Singapore) Pte.
+Arqit Limited has four wholly-owned subsidiaries: Arqit Inc., a Delaware corporation, Arqit LLC, a Delaware limited liability company, Arqit Italia S.R.L., an entity organized in Italy and Arqit Quantum (Singapore) Pte.
 Ltd, a limited liability Singapore company.
 None of Arqit Limited's subsidiaries currently has any material operations.
-Arqit Limited also holds 50% of the outstanding share capital of Quantum Keep Limited, a company limited by shares incorporated in England.
-Quantum Keep Limited is a joint venture with Dentons Nominees Limited and Middle East Limited, which together hold the remaining outstanding share capital.
-Quantum Keep Limited was formed to develop an application initially for use by law firms that verifies and stores identity information and associates customer records with that identity.
+Arqit Italia S.R.L. and Arqit Quantum (Singapore) Pte.
+Ltd are in the process of being liquidated.